chopkinz/COMP-2210/M5/Assignment/README.md

 add(T element)
 ---
 The add method ensures that this set contains the specified element.
 Neither duplicates nor null values are allowed.
 The method returns true if this set was modified (i.e., the element was added) and false otherwise.
-Note that the constraint on the generic type parameter T of the LinkedSet class ensures that there is a natural order on the values stored in an LinkedSet.
+Note that the constraint on the generic type parameter T of the LinkedSet class ensures that there is a natural order on the values stored in a LinkedSet.
 You must maintain the internal doubly-linked list in ascending natural order at all times.
 The time complexity of the add method must be O(N), where N is the number of elements in the set.

 Note that one element being a duplicate of another means that the two elements are equal.
 Since duplicates are not allowed to be added to any implementing class of the Set interface, this is an example of why it’s important for the equals method and the compareTo method of a class to be consistent.